Hockey Cross-Checking Penalty

 Hockey is a physical game by nature, and therefore a number of rules and corresponding penalties have been put in place to make the game safer and more fun to watch and play.
 Rule number 609 in USA Hockey’s rule book covers the potentially dangerous cross-check when the stick is used to hit an opponent forcefully.

-Rule 609 breaks down the cross-check penalty into a seemingly simple definition of using the shaft of the stick between your hands to check an opponent forcefully.
-However, these penalties are often complicated judgement calls made by referees in the middle of the fast-paced action.
+A cross-checking penalty is defined as using the shaft of the stick between your hands to check an opponent forcefully.
+However, these penalties are often complicated judgment calls made by referees in the middle of the fast-paced action.
 Players are allowed to push or guide the opponent with the stick, and it is then up to the referee to determine if the degree of force and placement of the hit are worthy of a penalty.
 Violent hits, especially those placed around the head or neck of the opponent, are more likely to lead to injuries, and many hockey leagues are trying to limit those as much as possible.

 USA Hockey and the NHL both offer referees the opportunity to enforce a minor, major, or match penalty for cross-checking.
 Minor penalties result in a two-minute stint in the penalty box, and major penalties result in a five-minute stay.
 The most severe infractions that involve a dangerous play result in a match penalty that removes the offending player from the game.
 At the NHL level, these penalties also often come with a fine or suspension, while at amateur levels, players will not be fined.